FLUORIDE IN WATER

-In a review of 27 studies, a team of Harvard School of Public Health (HSPH) and China Medical University researchers reported a dose dependent relationship between fluoride in water and lower IQ in children.
-The study, Developmental Fluoride Neurotoxicity: A Systematic Review and Meta-Analysis found a reduction in IQ of as much as seven decrement points with fluoride levels of as little as .88 ppm (Choi, Grandjean, Sun, & Zhang, 2012).
-In their conclusion the researchers stated, “potential developmental neurotoxicity of fluoride should be a high research priority” (p.
+In a review of 27 studies, Harvard School of Public Health (HSPH) and China Medical University researchers reported a dose-dependent relationship between fluoride in water and lower IQ in children.
+The study, Developmental Fluoride Neurotoxicity: A Systematic Review and Meta-Analysis, found a reduction in IQ of as much as seven decrement points with fluoride levels of as little as .88 ppm (Choi, Grandjean, Sun, & Zhang, 2012).
+In their conclusion, the researchers stated, “potential developmental neurotoxicity of fluoride should be a high research priority” (p.
 1367).
 “Fluoride seems to fit in with lead, mercury, and other poisons that cause chemical brain drain…The effect of each toxicant may seem small, but the combined damage on a population scale can be serious, especially because the brain power of the next generation is crucial to all of us.”
 Philippe Grandjean, adjunct professor of environmental health at Harvard School of Public Health (HSPH).

 Australia’s National Occupational Health and Safety Commission (NOHSC). http://www.safeworkaustralia.gov.au/

-Australian Code for the Transport of Dangerous Goods by Road and Rail, 7th Edition, Australian Government, Publishing Service, Canberra, October 2007.
+Australian Code for Transporting Dangerous Goods by Road and Rail, 7th Edition, Australian Government, Publishing Service, Canberra, October 2007.

 Bassin, E. B., Mittleman, M. A., Wypij, D., Joshipura, K., Douglass, C. W. (2004).
 Problems in exposure assessment of fluoride in drinking water.
 Journal of Public Health Dentistry, 64, 45-9.

 Choi, A. L. & Grandjean, P. (2012).
 Statement on fluoride paper.
-Anna Choi, research scientist in the Department of Environmental Health at HSPH (Harvard School of Public Health), lead author, and Philippe Grandjean, adjunct professor of environmental health at HSPH, senior author. http://www.hsph.harvard.edu/news/files/2012/07/Media-Statement_Fluoride-9-12-12-Revised2.pdf
+Anna Choi, a research scientist in the Department of Environmental Health at HSPH (Harvard School of Public Health), is the lead author.
+Philippe Grandjean, adjunct professor of environmental health at HSPH, is the senior author. http://www.hsph.harvard.edu/news/files/2012/07/Media-Statement_Fluoride-9-12-12-Revised2.pdf

 Connett, P. (2002).
 The absurdities of water fluoridation.
 Red Flags Weekly. http://fluoridealert.org/articles/absurdity/